Robert G. Vosper

 Robert Gordon Vosper (June 21, 1913 – May 14, 1994) was an American educator and librarian who oversaw college libraries at the University of Kansas and the University of California, Los Angeles.
 Vosper served as president of the American Library Association (ALA) and won the Joseph W. Lippincott award in 1985.
 He was also named one of the top 100 librarians of the 20th century by American Libraries.
+He was awarded American Library Association Honorary Membership in 1993.

 Early years

 Vosper was born in Portland, Oregon, to parents Chester Vivian and Anna Stipe on June 6, 1913.
 Vosper received his Bachelor of Arts and master's degrees in the field of Classics from the University of Oregon in 1937 and 1939, respectively.
 He then went on to pursue a degree in librarianship at the University of California at Berkeley in 1940.
 On August 20, 1940, he married Loraine Gjording.
 The couple had one son and three daughters.

 Vosper's career as a librarian included directorships at the W.A.
 Clark Memorial Library and the library at the University of Kansas, as well as the director of libraries at the University of California, Los Angeles (UCLA) where he began in 1961.
 In 1973, Vosper retired from his work at the library but continued to teach as a full-time professor at UCLA's school of library science until 1983, followed by several years as a recall professor.